Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group: Possible systematics affecting the detection

+In the previous Section, we have reported the existence of a hard ($\gtrsim 2$~keV) tail in the integrated \xmm\ EPIC spectra of the galaxy group MRC\,0116+111.
+Remarkably, the spatial distribution of the inferred hard component is also seen to decouple from that of the soft X-ray component (the latter being associated with the thermal gas permeating this poor group).

-In order to confirm the robustness of our spectral results, it is essential to ensure that any systematic effects are smaller than the statistical uncertainties.
-This is especially true for sources like MRC\,0116+111 where, despite the deep exposure, the number of net counts remains limited.
-These sources of systematics can all be addressed by performing a series of alternative fitting tests, in which the flux density and significance of the IC emission can be directly compared to a simple \texttt{cie+po} modelling case.
-Whilst the modelling ultimately adopted in this work is that of a multi-temperature modelling, choosing a single-temperature approach as formal baseline modelling is indeed preferred here to better isolate systematic effects and understand them with minimal interdependence.
-Table~\ref{tab:systematics} summarises our tests and their outcome.
+Given the spectacularly bright, diffuse synchrotron emission observed at radio wavelengths from this group, diffuse IC emission is expected to emerge in the X-ray band and, at first glance, would naturally explain our detected hard X-ray excess.
+In order to verify this scenario, however, it is essential to (i) ensure that any systematic effects are smaller than the statistical uncertainties and (ii) explore alternative astrophysical explanations.
+Both these points can be addressed simultaneously by performing a series of alternative fitting tests, in which the flux density and significance of the IC emission can be directly compared to a simple \texttt{cie+po} modelling case.
+Whilst the modelling ultimately adopted in this work is that of a multitemperature situation, choosing a single-temperature approach as formal baseline modelling is indeed preferred here to better isolate systematic effects and understand them with minimal interdependence.
+Table~\ref{tab:systematics} summarizes our tests and their outcomes (see also additional discussion in Sect.~\ref{subsec:spatial_discussion}).